rollehfoh/ANY.RUN/connectors/Microsoft/MS Sentinel SIEM-SOAR/README.md

 ### Key Vault

 - You need the Hunter pricing plan in ANY.RUN and your API key.
 We recommend storing your API key in Azure Key Vault.
 To do this, select your existing Key Vault or create a new one.
-Then, navigate to the **Objects** > **Secrets** section and create a new secret named `ANYRUN-APIKey` (IMPORTANT!
-It is recommended to keep this name unchanged, as otherwise, you will need to update it later in the deployed Logic App).
+Then, navigate to the **Objects** > **Secrets** section and create a new secret named `ANYRUN-APIKey`.

+  > **Note:** It is recommended to keep this name unchanged, as otherwise, you will need to update it later in the deployed Logic App.

 ![key_vault](images/001.png)